 4. When utility connection is disconnected, there will be a Shut Off fee of $75 and an additional Restoration of Service fee of $100.
-Service may be reinstated by payment of the shut off fee, restoration fee and any and all past due amounts will still accrue while utility connection is disconnected.)
+Service may be reinstated by payment of the shut off fee, restoration fee and any and all past due amounts (Penalties and late charges will still accrue while utility connection is disconnected.)

-5. All service fees will accrue while utility is disconnected
+5. All Water Base Charges and Sewer Fee will accrue while utility is disconnected

 6. It is an option of the Board of Directors to certify the delinquent accounts to the County Treasurer for collection along with taxes.
 Such accounts may then be collected by the County and the proceeds distributed to the District.
 CRS 32-1-1101(1)(e)

-Manager and provide the name of the new owner or responsible part and address
+the District Manager and provide the name of the new owner or responsible part

-to send the final bill.
-Charges will be prorated to the date of effective change.
+and address to send the final bill.
+Charges will be prorated to the date of

 LINE RESPONSIBLITY: All water-main maintenance is the District's responsibility.
 Sewer main-line is maintained by the City of Boulder.
 All service lines are the responsibility of the owner.
 Water service lines extend from the meter to the house.
 Sewer service lines extend from the sewer main-line to the house.